FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Related Work

 \subsection{Frequency-Aware Super-Resolution}

-Frequency-aware SR methods have emerged as an effective paradigm for enhancing structure, particularly in edges and textures~\cite{li2020frequency,cai2021freqnet,dai2024freqformer}.
-By decomposing image content into distinct frequency bands, these methods enable neural networks to more precisely model the unique characteristics of each frequency component~\cite{li2025dual}.
-This design aligns with the well-established observation that low-frequency components mainly represent smooth and homogeneous regions, whereas high-frequency components capture fine-grained details and edge features essential for perceptual quality~\cite{zhong2018joint}.
+Frequency-aware SR methods have proven effective for enhancing structures, particularly edges and textures~\cite{cai2021freqnet,dai2024freqformer}.
+By decomposing image content into distinct frequency bands, they enable networks to model the characteristics of each component more precisely~\cite{li2026dual}.
+Low-frequency components typically represent smooth, homogeneous regions, while high-frequency components capture fine details and edges essential for perceptual quality~\cite{zhong2018joint}.

-Explicit transformation methods decompose the image reconstruction process into frequency-specific operations.
-For instance, wavelet-based methods like SRCliqueNet~\cite{zhong2018joint} applied a discrete wavelet transform to separate LR images into sub-bands, which are then processed by specialized subnetworks to sharpen high-frequency components while preserving low-frequency structures.
-Similarly, FreqNet~\cite{cai2021freqnet} operated in the discrete cosine transform domain, predicting HR frequency coefficients through learnable spectral decoders.
-In contrast, implicit methods achieve frequency awareness through architectural design.
-SRDN~\cite{zhou2018high} used high-pass constrained convolutions and residual connections to emphasize high-frequency propagation, while FSN~\cite{li2020frequency} adopted Octave Convolution to split features into frequency-aware streams.
-AFD~\cite{peng2024lightweight} estimated feature drifting in the DCT frequency domain, adaptively enhances features. \textit{However, the above methods either concentrate solely on high-frequency enhancement~\cite{qu2024frequency} or fail to model the interaction between global low-frequency structures and local high-frequency details.
-To address this, we propose a dual-branch framework that separately models frequency-specific features, improving both reconstruction quality and computational efficiency.}
+Explicit transformation methods decompose reconstruction into frequency-specific operations.
+Wavelet-based methods, such as SRCliqueNet~\cite{zhong2018joint}, used a discrete wavelet transform to split LR images into sub-bands, processed by specialized subnetworks to sharpen high-frequency components while preserving low-frequency structures.
+FreqNet~\cite{cai2021freqnet} operated in the discrete cosine transform domain, predicting HR frequency coefficients with learnable spectral decoders.
+In contrast, implicit methods incorporate frequency awareness into network design.
+SRDN~\cite{zhou2018high} employed high-pass constrained convolutions and residual connections to emphasize high-frequency propagation, AFD~\cite{peng2024lightweight} estimated feature drifting in the DCT domain to adaptively enhance features.
+Recent works such as LSRNA~\cite{jeong2025latent} further improved detail fidelity in higher-resolution diffusion-based image generation through latent-space super-resolution and region-aware enhancement. \emph{However, existing frequency-aware methods~\cite{qu2024frequency} usually improve reconstruction through frequency enhancement or decomposition, while the different modeling needs of low- and high-frequency facial information are not explicitly addressed.
+In contrast, our dual-branch framework separately captures global low-frequency structures and local high-frequency details, improving both reconstruction quality and efficiency.}